learn-co-curriculum/instant-datascience/README.md

 * Data visualization: using plots to display data
 * Functions: defining and running specific procedures in code

-So this set of lessons will go into these topics, with lessons and labs on each.
-Then, we will break down the content down step by step.
-But this lesson is about instant data science.
+The above set of topics will be covered with lessons and labs on each.
+Then, we will break down the content step by step.
+This lesson, however, is about instant data science.
 So explore that in these first topics.

 ### Song Analysis